Getting your anger under control is possible. We have a proven treatment plan for you.

 Anger is a very powerful emotion that can help or hurt you, and others around you.
 Anger is a normal emotion, and even a healthy one – if you deal with it in a positive way.
-However, if you feel like you are unable to control your anger and it is controlling you, then you may need to seek help.
+However, if you feel like you are unable to control your anger and it is controlling you, then treatment may provide the long-lasting relief you need.

-It is important to deal with anger in a positive way, as if you hold it in it can lead to a passive/aggressive behavior of wanting to get back at people.
+It is important to deal with anger in a positive way.
+If you hold it in, it can lead to a passive/aggressive behavior of wanting to get back at people.

-Anger issues are quite common with about 22 million Americans, 8.9%, of the population have impulse anger issues and are unable to control their anger.
+Anger issues are quite common with about 23 million Americans, 8.9%, of the population have impulse anger issues, and are unable to control their anger.
+Our Whole Person Care approach to care can help.

-If you recognize yourself as having some of these feelings and behaviors on a regular basis, it may mean you do have an issue around anger and that you may need some help.
+If you recognize yourself as having some of these feelings and behaviors on a regular basis, it may mean you do have an issue around anger, and that you may need help.

 How can you manage your anger?